 The research candidate will investigate the sustainable conversion of waste into adsorbents (namely activated carbons) of different nature and composition.
 Produced materials will then be characterised and tested for gas separation (i.e. elimination of undesired gaseous species and/or impurities from industrial gas mixtures, such as CO2).
 The latter will involve experimental activities such as the application of green thermochemical conversion treatments to the selected wastes, surface modification, materials characterisation, evaluation of gas uptakes at equilibrium and dynamic conditions, adsorption selectivity determination, adsorption-desorption kinetics evaluation, among other techniques.

 Applicants who would like to explore/suggest a specific innovative idea within the scope of this project are welcome and encouraged.
 For the later, a brief and concise description of the idea (maximum 1-2 page) should be submitted as part of the application.

-Candidates should have (or expect to achieve) a UK honours degree at 2.1 or above (or equivalent) in Chemical Engineering or any related discipline, such as BSc in Chemistry, Materials Science.
+Selection will be made on the basis of academic merit.
+The successful candidate should have, or expect to obtain, a UK Honours degree at 2.1 or above (or equivalent) in Chemical Engineering or any related discipline, such as BSc in Chemistry, Materials Science.

 Thermochemical conversion treatments of materials, materials surface modification, materials characterisation: namely N2 sorption to determine textural characterisation (BET, micropore volume, total pore volume, average pore diameter…), gas chromatography (product analysis and quantification), FTIR, XRD, TGA, porosimeter, etc, organic chemistry, physical chemistry, reactor design and kinetics/reactor dynamics, thermodynamics and heat transfer, gas separation processes, adsorption principles, kinetics of adsorption and desorption, etc.